Aeschylus: Influence outside Greek culture

-Aeschylus' works were influential beyond his own time.
+Aeschylus's works were influential beyond his own time.
 Hugh Lloyd-Jones draws attention to Richard Wagner's reverence of Aeschylus.
 Michael Ewans argues in his Wagner and Aeschylus.
 The Ring and the Oresteia (London: Faber.
 1982) that the influence was so great as to merit a direct character by character comparison between Wagner's Ring and Aeschylus's Oresteia.
 But a critic of that book, while not denying that Wagner read and respected Aeschylus, has described the arguments as unreasonable and forced.

 J.T.
 Sheppard argues in the second half of his Aeschylus and Sophocles: Their Work and Influence that Aeschylus and Sophocles have played a major part in the formation of dramatic literature from the Renaissance to the present, specifically in French and Elizabethan drama.
 He also claims that their influence went beyond just drama and applies to literature in general, citing Milton and the Romantics.

 Eugene O'Neill's Mourning Becomes Electra (1931), a trilogy of three plays set in America after the Civil War, is modeled after the Oresteia.
 Before writing his acclaimed trilogy, O'Neill had been developing a play about Aeschylus, and he noted that Aeschylus "so changed the system of the tragic stage that he has more claim than anyone else to be regarded as the founder (Father) of Tragedy."